Kvothik/FilmQueryProject/README.md

 findFilmsByActorId(): This method returns every field of the film table by actor ID.

-findActorsByFilmId(): This method returns all actors in a list that played in a film, by film ID.
+findActorsByFilmId(): This method returns all actors from a list that played in a film, by film ID.

 findFilmById(): This method returns the title, release year, rating, description, and language of a film by its ID.